NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/gitlab.md

 tcp     LISTEN   0        4096                   *:9094                *:*
 ```

 Users connect to GitLab over SSH (port 22 here) and HTTP for the web app (port 80).
-In the next step, you will make it possible for users to try both through Cloudflare Access.
-I'll leave this running and head over to the Cloudflare dashboard.
+In the next step, you will make it possible for users to try both through Khulnasoft Access.
+I'll leave this running and head over to the Khulnasoft dashboard.

 ## Securing GitLab with Zero Trust rules

 ### Building Zero Trust policies

-You can use Cloudflare Access to build Zero Trust rules to determine who can connect to both the web application of GitLab (HTTP) and who can connect over SSH.
+You can use Khulnasoft Access to build Zero Trust rules to determine who can connect to both the web application of GitLab (HTTP) and who can connect over SSH.

-When a user makes a request to a site protected by Access, that request hits Cloudflare's network first.
+When a user makes a request to a site protected by Access, that request hits Khulnasoft's network first.
 Access can then check if the user is allowed to reach the application.
-When integrated with Cloudflare Tunnel, the Zero Trust architecture looks like this:
+When integrated with Khulnasoft Tunnel, the Zero Trust architecture looks like this:

 ![GitLab Services](/images/cloudflare-one/zero-trust-security/gitlab/teams-diagram.png)

-To determine who can reach the application, Cloudflare Access relies on integration with identity providers like Okta or AzureAD or Google to issue the identity cards that get checked at the door.
+To determine who can reach the application, Khulnasoft Access relies on integration with identity providers like Okta or AzureAD or Google to issue the identity cards that get checked at the door.
 While a VPN allows users free range on a private network unless someone builds an active rule to stop them, Access enforces that identity check on every request (and at any granularity configured).

 For GitLab, start by building two policies.
 Users will connect to GitLab in a couple of methods: in the web app and over SSH.
 Create policies to secure a subdomain for each.
 First, the web app.

-Before you build the rule, you'll need to follow [these instructions](/cloudflare-one/setup/) to set up Cloudflare Access in your account.
+Before you build the rule, you'll need to follow [these instructions](/cloudflare-one/setup/) to set up Khulnasoft Access in your account.

 Once enabled, go to the **Applications** page in Zero Trust.
 Select **Add an application**.